When? 2nd Sunday in November

 For younger people

-Excellent resources originally featured on the Woodlands Junior website are now available on Mandy Barrow’s Project Britain site – including Laurence Binyon’s poem, For the fallen.
+Resources that were originally featured on the Woodlands Junior website are now available on Mandy Barrow’s Project Britain site – including Laurence Binyon’s For the fallen and other poems.

 Service orders and prayers

 Remembrance Sunday Worship Material produced by the Baptist Peace Fellowship whose members ally themselves “with those who seek nonviolent means to confront and overcome injustice”.
-(Download as a PDF) One member of the Fellowship, Norman Kember, became internationally known in 2005 when taken hostage while volunteering with a delegation of Christian Peacemaker Teams in Iraq.
+One member of the Fellowship, Norman Kember, became internationally known in 2005 when taken hostage while volunteering with a delegation of Christian Peacemaker Teams in Iraq.

-John Miller’s Silent Heroes, available from Saint Andrew Press or Amazon.
+John Miller’s Silent Heroes, currently out of print but available second hand.
 Each Remembrance Sunday, for twenty years, John Miller interviewed an older member of his Church of Scotland congregation in Castlemilk about their experiences of the Second World War.
-These humane, honest inteviews, all collected here, were a way, says John, of connecting experiences of the past with the boys and girls of the uniformed organisations gathered together for this service.
+These humane, honest interviews, all collected here, were a way, says John, of connecting experiences of the past with the boys and girls of the uniformed organisations gathered together for this service.